WHAT IS ISO 45001?

 EXISTING USERS – DON’T PANIC!

-Many clauses requirements of ISO 45001 will be the same as OHSAS 18001 – however they may be presented in a different sequence and may use different terminology.
+Many clauses requirements of ISO 45001 are the same or similar to OHSAS 18001 – however they are presented in a different sequence and may use different terminology.

 Advice to existing users:

 - Get a copy of the standard at www.iso.org/iso/iso45001

 - Do a gap analysis against your current OHSAS 18001 system

 There are significant benefits to be realized by your business now.